 The CA-125 test can also be increased in benign conditions associated with ovarian cysts, such as endometriosis and pelvic infections.

 - A pregnancy test to check if the cyst is the outcome of early-stage gestation.

-- Hormone level tests to identify possible endocrinological factors that may be responsible for the occurrence of ovarian cysts.
+- Hormone level tests to identify possible hormonal factors that may contribute to the occurrence of ovarian cysts.

 - Magnetic resonance imaging (MRI) to analyze ovarian growth in greater detail.